jlant/nwispy/README.md

 IN THE WORKS
 ------------

-* Web service capability to automatically get NWIS data files based on a user request file.

 * Improvement to the *nwispygui.py* code to allow users to interact with plots using a *SpanSelector* mouse widget.
 A key press of 'A' or 'a' would active the slider and a key press of